Drakynfly/FaerieDataSystem/README.md

   - Prerequisite for making children of FGameplayTag.

 ### GeometryScripting `&&` SkeletalMerging
   - Required for implementing FaerieItemMesh.
-If, for some reason, you take issue with this requirement, reimplement `UFaerieMeshSubsystem` however you want to.
+If, for some reason, you take issue with this requirement, reimplement `UFaerieItemMeshLoader` however you want to.

 ### UMGWidgetPreview
  - This is an editor-only plugin, used to render UMG widgets inside an asset editor.
 While this is considered a Beta plugin by Epic, its editor-only, so even if it has issues, they shouldn't effect shipping builds.